– Employer Roundtable Participant

 These employer consultations made it clear that organizations do recognize the significant social and economic benefits that accompany accessible, responsive, and affordable quality child care.
 It was also clear that employers can, and are willing to, play a role in transforming Ontario’s child care system.
 For many employers, providing support to their employees in this area could be an opportunity to attract and keep valuable talent.

-As the Ministry continues to work to develop a renewed plan for early years and child care expansion strategy, we encourage ongoing and deeper employer engagement to build the best possible child care system in Ontario.
+We encourage ongoing and deeper employer engagement to build the best possible child care system in Ontario.